yugabyte/yugabyte-db/docs/content/preview/launch-and-manage/monitor-and-alert/metrics-overview.md

 ## Tablet metrics

 YugabyteDB exports tablet-level metrics on master and tablet servers.
-The comprehensive list of tablet metrics is in the [All table metrics](#all-table-metrics) table below.
+For a comprehensive list of table metrics, see the [All table metrics](#all-table-metrics) table.

 Tablet metrics are identified by `"type": "server"` in the JSON API endpoint.
 In the Prometheus Exposition Format endpoint, they're identified by `export_types` of `tserver_export` and `master_export`.